flutter-form-builder-ecosystem/form_builder_validators/README.md

 - `FormBuilderValidators.numeric()` - requires the field's value to be a valid number.
 - `FormBuilderValidators.required()` - requires the field to have a non-empty value.
 - `FormBuilderValidators.url()` - requires the field's value to be a valid URL.
+- `FormBuilderValidators.uppercase()` - requires the field's value to be uppercase.
+- `FormBuilderValidators.lowercase()` - requires the field's value to be lowercase.
+- `FormBuilderValidators.fileExtension()` - requires the field's value to a valid file extension.

 ### Supported languages